Iowa Drug Evaluation and Classification Program

-Iowa became the 24th state to implement the Drug Evaluation and Classification (DEC) Program in 1991.
-Since then 125 active Drug Recognition Evaluation officers (DREs), including 14 instructors, have been trained and are working in 52 counties.
-As a DRE, the officer is able to determine if a subject is impaired and unable to operate a motor vehicle in a safe manner.
+In 1991, Iowa was the 24th state to implement the Drug Evaluation and Classification Program (DECP).
+Iowa has 135 active Drug Recognition Evaluation officers (DREs), including 14 instructors, working in 50 counties.
+As a certified DRE, an officer is able to determine if a subject is impaired and unable to operate a motor vehicle in a safe manner.
 The DRE rules out medical reasons for impairment.
 Several cases have been documented where the DRE has saved the life of a subject by referring them to medical care.
 After the 12-step evaluation, the DRE determines which category of drugs is influencing the subject at the time of the evaluation.
-The goal is to reduce drug impaired driving crashes.
+The goal of DECP is to reduce drug impaired driving crashes.

-The DEC Program is administered by the Iowa Governor's Traffic Safety Bureau, with training funding provided by the the National Highway Traffic Safety Administration (NHTSA).
+The DECP is administered by the Iowa Governor's Traffic Safety Bureau, with training funding by the the National Highway Traffic Safety Administration (NHTSA).
 The International Association of Chief's of Police (IACP) and NHTSA developed the training curriculum for certification and re-certification of the officers as a DRE.

 The Iowa Division of Criminal Investigation (DCI) laboratory conducts the toxicologic testing for the DRE Program.
 The successful prosecution of a DRE case is dependent upon the teamwork of the DRE, DCI Lab, the County Attorneys' Office and the Prosecuting Attorney's Training Council.

-There are currently 45 states participating in the DEC program with over 8,000 DREs and instructors nationwide.
+There are currently 45 states participating in the DECP with over 8,000 DREs and instructors nationwide.

 Agencies that wish to participate in the DRE Program should be aware of the following commitments and expectations: